teiniker/teiniker-lectures-arduino/sensors-and-actuators/LCD-1602/README.md

 The library based on `LiquidCrystal.h` allows an Arduino board to control Liquid Crystal Displays (LCDs) based on the **Hitachi HD44780** chipset, which is found on most text-based LCDs.
 The library works with in either **4- or 8-bit mode**.

+* **LiquidCrystal(rs, enable, d4, d5, d6, d7)**\
+  **LiquidCrystal(rs, rw, enable, d4, d5, d6, d7)**\
+  **LiquidCrystal(rs, enable, d0, d1, d2, d3, d4, d5, d6, d7)**\
+  **LiquidCrystal(rs, rw, enable, d0, d1, d2, d3, d4, d5, d6, d7)**\
+  Creates a variable of type LiquidCrystal.
+The display can be controlled using 4 or 8 data lines.
+  * rs: the number of the Arduino pin that is connected to the RS pin on the LCD
+  * rw: the number of the Arduino pin that is connected to the RW pin on the LCD (optional)
+  * enable: the number of the Arduino pin that is connected to the enable pin on the LCD
+  * d0, d1, d2, d3, d4, d5, d6, d7: the numbers of the Arduino pins that are connected to the corresponding data pins on the LCD.
+  d0, d1, d2, and d3 are optional; if omitted, the LCD will be controlled using only the four data lines (d4, d5, d6, d7).

 ## References

 * [YouTube (DroneBot Workshop): Using LCD Displays with Arduino](https://youtu.be/wEbGhYjn4QI)